Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 130:
 - By Sharkcrome.
-- Zenith From Terraria, a direct reference just like the original :).
+- The Zenith doesn't need to touch the moon to defeat Moon Lord .. fixme :).

 ship 131:
 - By Aleiz21.